zorun/kea-hook-runscript/README.md

 it is overkill to have to write a full-blown Kea hook, where a simple shell script can do the job.

+This hook is licensed under the Mozilla Public License version 2 (MPL2).

 ## What it can and can't do

 Integration is mostly done one-way: thanks to this hook, Kea passes information